Call for Papers

 - Enter the submitter's e-mail address where correspondence should be sent regarding the submission.

 - Select your preferred method of presentation.
 If you select podium/poster, your abstract will first be considered for podium presentation.
 If not selected, it will automatically be considered for poster presentation.
 If you select poster only, your abstract will only be considered for poster presentation.
-The best poster presentations may be included in a small number of brief (3 min) oral presentations as part of poster slam sessions.

 - If accepted for oral presentation, select whether you and your co-authors approve of having your abstract submitted in a Supplement Issue of Implementation Science.
 Only abstracts selected for oral presentations will be included in the supplement.